Toooomey/primal-gym/README.md

 This website is to showcase a local gym based in Llandaff Fields, looking to gain exposure and attract new members to the club while providing users details of the facilities available.

 The main aim is to build an HTML and CSS based website, incorporating the use of Boostrap in certain elements, which is responsive and easy to use.
-This is for the User Centric Frontend Development Project.

 ---

 # Table of contents